Bill Clinton

 • Kosovo War (NATO Bombing) — No congressional authorization.
 Clinton bypassed War Powers Resolution.
 Congress voted down authorization but also voted down defunding.

-Clinton involved the nation in 3 military conflicts, at a cost of $46.6B.
-4 of these lacked congressional authorization.
-The question libertarians must always ask: were these conflicts truly necessary for the defense of American liberty?
+Bill Clinton involved the nation in 5 military conflicts, at a cost of $150B (2024 dollars).
+3 of these lacked congressional authorization.
+The question we must always ask: were these conflicts truly necessary for the defense of American liberty?